 Light weight in a skimo ski is particularly important.
 Weight on a skier’s feet is effectively heavier than weight anywhere else because it’s swing weight.
 Skin uphill, and you’re continuously moving your ski weight forward from a full stop.
 Lower total weight reduces swing weight without compromising stability.

-If flashing ascents is on your to-do list, add this ski to your quiver.
+If flashing ascents is on your to-do list, add the Blacklight 80 to your quiver.
 Dynafit says it’s for “fast, passionate ski tourers who seek a lightweight, easy-handling touring ski for technically demanding terrain.”

 In building it, Dynafit tried to cut weight everywhere they could to help skiers move faster.
 One of those places was not the ski proper but the skin.
 By creating an insert in the ski for a dedicated skin, Dynafit shaved grams and also made transition times quicker for skimo racers.
 The new ski inserts into the ski and anchors with a small pin.